kvs0005/SMITH_CP4/README.md

 <img src="https://github.com/user-attachments/assets/679c54af-eb88-4f76-a990-bf220f460a24" alt="Screenshot" width="300" height="70"/>

 Alternatively, Augustus can be downloaded for free on your personal device.
 If you are using a Windows OS, ensure that you have Windows Subsystem for Linux (WSL) downloaded.
-Once you have launched your WSL, download Augustus using `sudo app install augustus`.
+Once you have launched your WSL, download Augustus using `sudo apt install augustus`.

 **WARNING**: Augustus is a computationally intensive program.
 Generally, I would advise AGAINST personally downloading this software.